10pow6/Earth2_Tools/e2_manager/README.md

 Backend calls to E2 are pretty quick.
 Lots of areas that this could be optimized, but at the moment focus is on functionality.

+**Instructions**
+Run two consoles.
+One console will run UI, one console will run Backend.
+Instructions are in backend and UI folders.

 **Roadmap:**
 1. Basic functionality hopefully by EOM Jan **DONE**
 2. Focus on UI elements after